 - Is the origin of surface water that flows into other surface water (e.g., polder water into basin water) traceable?
 Can one distinguish the origins of comparable sources (human)?

-- Solve complex questions in surface- and wastewater management in which the origin of the water is an important factor.
+NGS is therefore a powerful technique for the solution of water-management related issues, and for tackling complex questions in surface- and wastewater management in which knowledge of the water’s origin is an important factor.